nbeaver/tengwarscript-install-guide/README.rst

 Provenance status of Tengwar fonts for LaTeX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The LaTeX package TengwarScript 1.3 lists several fonts for writing in Tengwar with LaTeX.
-However, the package has not been updated since 2007,
+The TengwarScript package was updated to v1.3.1 in 2014,
-and many of the fonts have become hard to find.
-Some of the websites in the documentation have been moved or taken down.
+and it now points to archived URL for the fonts since many of the original websites have been taken down.
 However, all of the founts can be found with some searching.

 ------------------